Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-planeats/chapter-1.md

 "Then I have no idea where Appereus is."

-Arren cursed his father and punched his first into the wall.
+Arren cursed his father and punched his fist into the wall.
 It gave him nothing but a dull metal thud.

 "I don't imagine," said AR-BOT, "that Appareus is hidden behind that particular wall."